 Publications | Recent Talks| Courses | Curriculum

-Dr. Rose James is Acting Assistant Professor in the Department of Bioethics and Humanities at University of Washington.
+Dr. Rose James is Assistant Professor in the Department of Bioethics and Humanities at University of Washington.
 She received her PhD in Pathology in 2002 from the University of Washington.
 Her interests include developing strategies responsive to community interests in research, assessment of community-based participatory research partnerships, and translational research ethics.
 She has conducted community-based research to understand attitudes towards mammography screening with American Indian and Alaska Native women.
 Dr. James, a member of the Lummi tribe, currently directs the Indigenous Genomics Alliance and Training cores for the Center for Genomics and Healthcare Equality and is a member of the Native Research Network and American Society of Bioethics and Humanities.
 She also co-chairs the Advancing Indigenous Research Ethics in Practice and Policy, a committee exploring successful models for tribal-university research agreements.
 She works on various grants involving tribal-academic partnerships including a project to develop research infrastructure to address tribal health priorities, a pharmacogenetics study and a project to develop processes for meaningful dissemination of research results in tribal communities.

 Select Recent Publications:

 James, RD, Schmiesing, JA, Peters, AHFM, Yokomori, K, Disteche, CM.
 Association of SMC1 and SMC3 proteins with meiotic chromosomes in wild-type male mice and in male mice null for SPO11.
 Chromosome Research 2002; 10(6):549-560.